ResearchNoom is grounded in science.

 On April 23, we held our most recent Noom Scientific Advisory Board meeting.
 World-renowned experts in weight management and healthy behavior change convened for a 3-hour session to provide guidance on our research and product.
 This is important because it provides us...

 Can sense of smell impact health and weight?

-A recent study showed that mice who have lost their sense of smell had faster metabolism, better fat-burning and lower obesity than mice with normal noses.
+A recent study showed that mice who’ve lost their sense of smell had a faster metabolism, better fat-burning, and lower obesity than mice with normal noses.

 Thanks for your interest in Noom.

-Please use the form below if you have questions about our research or would like to partner to contribute to our science.
+Please use the form below if you have questions about our research or would like to partner and contribute to our science.

-If interesting in partnering, please let us know what your research interests are and what kind of collaboration you are envisioning.
+If you’d like to partner with us, please let us know about your research interests and what kind of collaboration you’re envisioning.